An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Wed, Aug 13th: Tramway du Mont Blanc & Relaxation

-• Travel: We took the 8:00 AM bus to Le Fayet station for our pre-booked 9:00 AM tram.
+Travel: We took the 8:00 AM bus to Le Fayet station for our pre-booked 9:00 AM tram.
+This was also included as part of the

-• Activities: We boarded the Tramway du Mont Blanc, France's highest cogwheel train, for a scenic journey.
+Activities: We boarded the Tramway du Mont Blanc, France's highest cogwheel train, for a scenic journey.
+The last stop was closed so we went to the end area, got out and then hiked up the mountain.
+This was a hidden gem with views to die for.
 We then had a relaxing afternoon to recover from our hiking

 🇮🇹 Part 4: Italy - Verona, Lake Garda, Dolomites, Venice, Florence & Milan! 🍕